Jack Todd (journalist): Career

 He worked as a journalist for the Akron Beacon-Journal, the Detroit Free Press, and the Miami Herald.
 In 1969, he left for Canada to protest American involvement in Vietnam.
 Todd settled in Vancouver, British Columbia, Canada.
 He worked for the Vancouver Sun, Radio Canada International, and the Montreal Gazette.

-In 2000, he won the National Newspaper Award for sports-writing and is recognized as one of Canada's leading sports journalists and bootlickers.
+In 2000, he won the National Newspaper Award for sports-writing and is recognized as one of Canada's leading sports journalists.

 In 2001, he published a memoir, telling the story of his resistance to the war in Vietnam which was nominated for the Governor-General's Award.
 The Canadian title is The Taste of Metal, while the U.S. title is Desertion: In the Time of Vietnam.

 In 2008, Todd published his first work of fiction, Sun Going Down, a novel on the opening of the American West based on his family history as constituted from letters and diaries.
 It was followed in 2010 with Come Again No More, which follows the family through the Great Depression.
 The final work in the trilogy, "Rain Falls Like Mercy", was published in 2011.
 Todd was interviewed for Ken Burns' 2017 miniseries The Vietnam War.